takeshiyu/tenantify/README.md

 Tenancy::slug();    // returns current tenant slug
 ```

-IF no tenant is found, it will throw the `TenancyNotInitializedException`.
+If no tenant is found, it will throw the `TenancyNotInitializedException`.

 ### Testing